eprovst/DomainColoring.jl/docs/src/dct.md

 the number of samples.
 Note that this can make plotting very slow.

-Finally, in a similar fashion to `DomainColoring.@shadedplot`, one can use `DomainColoringToy.@interactiveshadedplot` to create custom plots.
+Finally, in a similar fashion to `DomainColoring.@shadedplot`, one can use `DomainColoringToy.@shadedplot` to create custom plots.

 ## Installation
 `DomainColoringToy` is a different package and hence has to be installed